 Timothy A. Springer, Ph.D. founded our company in August 2014 and has served as a scientific advisor to us and as a member of our Board of Directors since June 2015.
 Since 1989, Dr. Springer has served as the Latham Family Professor at Harvard Medical School.
 He has also served as Senior Investigator in the Program in Cellular and Molecular Medicine at Boston Children's Hospital since 2012, and as a Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School and Professor of Medicine at Boston Children's Hospital since 2011.
 Dr. Springer was the Founder of LeukoSite, a biotechnology company acquired by Millennium Pharmaceuticals in 1999.
 Additionally, he is a founder and investor in Scholar Rock Holding Corporation and served as a member of its Board from October 2012 to May 2019.
 He has also served Selecta Biosciences Inc. as a scientific advisor since December 2008 and as a member of its Board since June 2016.
 Dr. Springer is a member of the National Academy of Sciences and his honors include the Crafoord Prize, the American Association of Immunologists Meritorious Career Award, the Stratton Medal from the American Society of Hematology, and the Basic Research Prize from the American Heart Association, the Canada International Gairdner Award, and the Lasker Basic Medical Research Award.
-Dr. Springer received a B.A. in Biochemistry from the University of California, Berkeley, and a Ph.D. in Biochemistry and Molecular Biology from Harvard University.
-We believe that Dr. Springer is qualified to serve on our Board of Directors because of his extensive knowledge of the integrin field and his investment, business and board experience with biopharmaceutical companies.
+Dr. Springer is qualified to serve on our Board of Directors because of his extensive knowledge of the integrin field and his investment, business and board experience with biopharmaceutical companies.